jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

 <br><br>
 <%= link_to "Admin Login", new_admin_session_path %><br />
 ```
+* Enter the command "test1".
+The first two tests should pass, but the other 6 will still fail.

 ### Home Page
 * Edit the file app/views/static_pages/home.html.erb and replace its contents with the following: